rewire-hardware/ReWire/README.md

 ## Caveats

+Syntax

+Checks for guardedness/higher-order/polymorphism are a bit wonky

+Make sure your circuit never terminates (we could implement something that gives meaning to a "return-ing" circuit though)

+Generated VHDL may throw a lot of warnings about unused this or that, but it's okay. :)

 ## Further Reading

 1. Adam Procter, William L. Harrison, Ian Graves, Michela Becchi, and Gerard Allwein.
-Semantics Driven Hardware Design, Implementation, and Verification with ReWire. <em>In Proceedings of the 16th ACM SIGPLAN/SIGBED Conference on Languages, Compilers and Tools for Embedded Systems (LCTES'15)</em>.
+Semantics Driven Hardware Design, Implementation, and Verification with ReWire.
+In *Proceedings of the 16th ACM SIGPLAN/SIGBED Conference on Languages, Compilers and Tools for Embedded Systems (LCTES'15)*.
 ACM, New York, NY, USA, 10 pages. http://doi.acm.org/10.1145/2670529.2754970
+2. FPT'15
+3. FPT'13
+4. ARC
+5. Adam's dissertation
+6. Ian's dissertation